FabianBB/dynamicprogramming/README.md

+# 0 Execution
+To run the code simply execute  `python socialdistancing.py filename.in` or alternatively run `python socialdistancing.py` and then input `filename.in` when requested.

 # 1 Background
 During the last lockdown, tough social distancing regulations were put in place.
 This was particularly difficult for students at the Tongersestraat 53.
 With a combination of one-way staircases and hallways, the building became even